Oklahoma vs. Oregon Alamo Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Oklahoma Stats and Trends

-- When Oklahoma records more than 25.5 points, it is 5-3 against the spread and 8-1 overall.
+- Oklahoma is 5-3 against the spread and 8-1 overall this season when the team notches more than 25.5 points.

-- Oklahoma is 4-4 against the spread and 8-1 overall when the team picks up more than 370.5 yards.
+- Oklahoma is 4-4 against the spread and 8-1 overall when the team amasses more than 370.5 yards.

-- The Sooners have turned the ball over 13 times this season, nine fewer than the Ducks have forced (22).

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.